 5. The Student Room

-I came across The Student Room while exploring education-based communities, and it’s a gem for students.
-It’s packed with discussions on exams, university admissions, and study tips — plus, a lot of moral support during stressful times!
+Packed with discussions on exams, university admissions, and study tips, plus a lot of moral support during stressful times.

-Why I like it: It’s genuine, supportive, and great for peer-to-peer learning.
+Why it stands out: Genuine, supportive, and great for peer-to-peer learning.

 Best for: Students at any stage of their academic journey.